 The DPH engages in a determined effort to prepare and provide accurate and understandable information on the DWSRF to potential loan applicants and other interested persons.
-The DWSRF loan applicant pool in Connecticut consists of approximately 750 PWSs.
+The DWSRF loan applicant pool in Connecticut consists of approximately 743 PWSs.
 This pool includes of all community PWSs and all public schools that are non-transient non-community PWSs.
 Outreach to these PWSs, as well as to other interested persons, has and will continue to occur simultaneously with the implementation of the DWSRF program.
 Outreach is accomplished through posting information on the DWS website, meeting with applicants, sending targeted electronic mailings, distributing program marketing information, and participating in various water-related forums.
 In addition, engineering staff from the DPH reach out to PWSs during on-site sanitary surveys and encourage them to consider the DWSRF program for their infrastructure financing needs.

-In conformance with 40 CFR 35.3555(b), the DPH sought meaningful public review and comment on the Draft SFY 2020 IUP, which includes the Fundable PPL.
+In conformance with 40 CFR 35.3555(b), the DPH sought meaningful public review and comment on the Draft SFY 2021 IUP, which includes the Fundable PPL.
 In addition, RCSA Section 22a-482-1(c)(4) requires that a public hearing be held to allow for the opportunity to comment on the draft Fundable PPL.
-A Notice of Hearing announcing the availability of the Draft IUP for public review and comment and a public hearing the DPH held on December 5, 2019 was formally published in the Hartford Courant, New Haven Register, Waterbury Republican-American on November 1, 2019, , The Inquiring News on November 6, 2019, and La Voz Hispana on November 7, 2019.
-Such notice was also posted on the DPH's website and on the Connecticut Secretary of State's Public Meeting Calendar.
+A Notice of Hearing announcing the availability of the Draft IUP for public review and comment and a public hearing the DPH held on September 15, 2020 was formally published in the Hartford Courant, New Haven Register, and Waterbury Republican-American on August 14, 2020, The Inquiring News on August 19, 2020, and La Voz Hispana on August 27, 2020.
+Such notice was also posted on the DPH's website and on the Connecticut Secretary of the State's Public Meeting Calendar.
 Additionally, the Draft IUP and Notice of Hearing was sent to all eligible PWSs, which includes all DWSRF applicants with projects appearing on the Comprehensive Project List.
 Interested persons were invited to attend and provide oral or written testimony at the public hearing or to submit written comments.

-The public hearing was held on December 5, 2019, at DPH in Hartford, CT.
-The hearing was followed by an Open Forum where attendees had an opportunity to meet directly with DWSRF program staff to answer questions and learn more about the loan program.
-All testimony provided during the public comment period and the hearing was reviewed and considered by the DPH Commissioner prior to finalizing this IUP.
+The public hearing was held remotely on September 15, 2020 via Zoom.
+All testimony provided during the public comment period and the hearing was reviewed and considered by the DPH Acting Commissioner prior to finalizing this IUP.